South Carolina High School Is Fining Parents $1,030 If They Cheer During Graduation

 The relentless attacks led the school to delete the photo, but not before it garnered worldwide attention.
 A number of people also spoke up to support Bell for his attire, saying it was no one else’s business what the senior wore to the dance.

-Jeff Macfie, whose son is graduating this month, told the Greenville News that he believes over-exuberant parents can ruin the event, but does not see how the $1,030 fine would be enforceable.
+Jeff Macfie, whose son is graduating this month, told the Greenville News that he believes over-exuberant parents can ruin the event but does not see how the $1,030 fine would be enforceable.
 He believes the fine is excessive.

 While Greenville High School may be preparing to fine families $1,030 for cheering at graduation, the local police department may not be on board.
-Police Sergeant Jonathan Bragg told the Greenville News that families would not be penalized for cheering or applauding, but could be cited if they were to shout obscenities.
+Police Sergeant Jonathan Bragg told the Greenville News that families would not be penalized for cheering or applauding but could be cited if they were to shout obscenities.